CERT-Polska/mwdb-core/docs/user-guide/1-Introduction-to-MWDB.rst

    :alt: sample preview tab

-Finally you can download the sample file just by clicking **Download** button.
+Finally you can download the sample file just by clicking **Download** button or mark it as **Favorite** so that you can easily find it in the search engine.

 The fourth tab called **Static config** is optional and shows only if there are some configurations related with sample.